 The Holland Landing lagoon will be decommissioned upon completion of the new water reclamation centre in East Gwillimbury, currently scheduled for 2024.
 The Nobleton Water Resource Recovery Facility will require expansion to accommodate planned community expansion to about 9,500 people.
-Growth in Kleinburg beyond the existing capacity of its facility could be served by a connection to the trunk sewer system proposed by the West Vaughan Class Environemntal Assessment.
+Growth in Kleinburg beyond the existing capacity of its facility could be served by a connection to the trunk sewer system proposed by the West Vaughan Sewage Servicing Class Environmental Assessment - Environmental Study Report.
+Mount Albert and Schomberg Water Resource Recovery Facilities have sufficient capacity to meet the approved community plans.

-3.7 Development & Evaluation of Servicing Strategies
+3.7 Development & Evaluation of Servicing Strategy Alternatives